febinqburst/node-express-app-template/node-app/template/docs/index.md

 ## Overview

-This is a Node.js Express web application that provides REST API endpoints with dynamic data and user greetings.
+This is a beautiful Node.js Express web application that provides both a stunning web interface and REST API endpoints with dynamic data and user greetings.
+The application features a modern, responsive UI with gradient backgrounds, animations, and the official Node.js logo.
 It's designed to be deployed using Docker containers and managed through Jenkins CI/CD pipelines.

+### 🎨 Visual Features

+- **Beautiful Web Interface** - Modern, responsive design with gradient backgrounds
+- **Welcome Banner** - Animated banner saying "Welcome to Node Express Demo Application"
+- **Node.js Logo** - Official Node.js logo with professional styling
+- **Interactive Elements** - Hover effects and smooth transitions
+- **Mobile Responsive** - Works perfectly on all devices

 ## Getting Started